wp-plugins/responsive-video-light/readme.txt

 The rel and norel tags will override whatever you have set in the plugin settings screen for that specific video only.

+YouTube supports the setting of an iframe window mode via parameter.
+The full explaination of what this does is beyond the scope of this documentation (practically, it usually affects the iframe's z-index (so wierd!)), but you can adjust this parameter using "wmode_none", "wmode_transparent", and "wmode_opaque" shorttag parameters, like this:

+    [responsive_youtube NbCr0UyoFJA wmode_none]
+    [responsive_youtube NbCr0UyoFJA wmode_transparent]
+    [responsive_youtube NbCr0UyoFJA wmode_opaque]

+Of course the "rel" or "norel" and "wmode_*" parameters can be combined as well:

+    [responsive_youtube NbCr0UyoFJA norel wmode_transparent]

+Also, the plugin settings page allows you to set the wmode parameter globally, which you can then override on an as needed basis with the shorttag parameters shown here.

 Similarly, for a Vimeo video, you can use the full video player URL or just the video ID, like this:

     [responsive_vimeo https://vimeo.com/29506088 ]
     [responsive_vimeo 29506088]

+Unique to Vimeo, there are a few extra parameters you can use to control which elements are visible while displaying the posterframe:
+*   title, notitle - Display the video title (or not, shows by default)
+*   byline, nobyline - Display the byline (or not, shows by default)
+*   portrait, noportrait - Display the user portrait (or not, shows by default)
+*   notab - No Title, Byline, or Portrait, all wrapped into a single parameter ("tab" means Title Author Byline)

+In a future version, these extended options will probably be globally configurable.

 = Requirements =